 I returned to my native Toronto for nine years in the late 70’s where I worked as a scenic artist on 68 feature films and over 700 commercials, short films and stage shows.
 I also was a R&D project manager for several famous scientific and IT projects.

-When I returned to London in the mid 80’s, I had lost all my contacts.
+When I returned to London in the mid 80’s, I had lost all my film and television contacts.
 Following a spectacular personal bankruptcy during the last great recession I fell onto hard times and started falling into the self-pity trap.
 It was then that a friend told me: “As long as you are feeling sorry for yourself, no doctor in the world can help you”.
 He was right.
 I asked myself what I really loved, and it’s movies.